brendanlandis/heyexit.com/README.md

     - social links

 # hey exit roadmap
-- make a slownames logo, put it in Strapi on prod, clone db to local
-- Get a rudimentary admin section together on local
-    - create admin routes and pages
-        - `/login` with login form and logout link
-        - `/admin` with:
-            - list of artsts (plus "edit" & "delete" links)
-            - "Add new artist" form
-        - successful "logged out" message on logout (plus forwarded back to login page)
-    - make all the shit work
-    - transfer admin stuff to a new app which will be at slownames.net
 - get the home page design together
     - mono font
     - make a heyexit favicon